JosemSandoval/JosemSandoval.github.io/index.md

     Lab 9, part 2 was an interesting and favorite lab because of the usage of && for this lab.
 It was certainly easier to understand why && was used in our loop once the slides explained it.
-The lab, however, was difficult due to the loops providing errors due to forgetting .lenght after the schedule variables.
-It was fun working idnetifying the problem loops and being able to complete the lab.
+The lab, however, was difficult due to the loops providing errors due to forgetting .length after the schedule variables.
+It was fun working identifying the problem loops and being able to complete the lab.

 ### Reflection 2: